Groommers/TFTP-Server-Client/README.md

 Compile with: Python3

 Client Features:
 Send Requests and control packages (WRQ,RRQ,ACK,ERROR) and files to the server, and receive files in octet (binary) and netascii modes from the server and control packeges.
-The mail mode is obsolete and not used.
+The mail mode is obsolete and should not be implemented or used.
 To see the process you can print the acks when they are delivered.

 Server Features: